revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 </details>

-13.Select all the correct statements when a file is opened using the with statement.
+13.Which of the following is/are correct when a file is opened using 'with' statement.

 **A**.The with statement simplifies exception handling